LLCampos/biomedical_workshop_bod/talks/introduction_to_annotation_activity.md

 [[Start demo in Bioportal](http://bioportal.bioontology.org/annotator)]

-(annotate “I have two fractures in my legs bones.”)
+(annotate “I have two fractures in my legs bones.” with RadLex)

 Oh, now we only have one annotation.
 This annotator doesn’t consider lexical variations of the words, so it doesn’t consider “legs” a mention of the RadLex term “leg”.
 I had this problem during the work I’m doing in my master thesis and after some research I’ve found this nice tool named NOBLE Coder that claims to solve the problem.
 But this tool is not tested for RadLex terms.
 Today we’re going to test this tool.
 Usually, to test this kind of tools we compare the annotations done by the tool with annotations done by some experts in the field at hand.
 You are going to be our experts this evening.